JacobPulk/art/README.md

 # What it does

 This command-line program generates procedural art images.
 Ideally, the images will be as diverse as possible without sacrificing aesthetics.
+See a gallery [here](https://imgur.com/a/Pz2uvam).

 An image will contain one to several similar-but-different, ideally complementary, **paintings**, arranged in a **ptych** (from "triptych" or "polyptych").